microsoft/azure-spring-apps-training/11-configure-ci-cd/README.md

 cd ..
 ```

-You now need to allow access from your GitHub workflow to your Azure Spring Cloud instance.
-Open up a terminal and type the following command, replacing `$AZ_RESOURCE_GROUP` with the name of your resource group.
+4. You now need to allow access from your GitHub workflow to your Azure Spring Cloud instance.
+Open up a terminal and type the following command.

-🛑 Make sure you assign the name of your resource group to the variable `AZ_RESOURCE_GROUP` or substitute the value for it in the commands below.
+`AZ_RESOURCE_GROUP=spring-cloud-workshop-DID`

+> Where DID is your DeploymentID (Unique Id) which can be found from the Environment Details page.

 ```bash
 # Prevents a Git bash issue.
 Not necessary outside of Windows: